Samsung Galaxy Z Flip 6: Cover screen features

-The Galaxy Z Flip 6 features a 3.4-inch cover display that supports interactive widgets, quick reply options, and selfie previews utilizing the rear camera.
+The cover screen supports interactive widgets, quick reply options, and selfie previews utilizing the rear camera.
 Multiple widgets can now be displayed simultaneously on a single page, allowing access to functions without requiring the device to be unfolded.

-Specifications

-Hardware

-The Galaxy Z Flip 6 is equipped with the Qualcomm Snapdragon 8 Gen 3 for Galaxy processor.
-It features a 3.4-inch Super AMOLED cover display with an irregular shape and a 6.7-inch Dynamic AMOLED 2X panel with a variable refresh rate of up to 120 Hz.

-Memory and Storage
+Performance

-The device includes 12 GB of RAM and is available with either 256 GB or 512 GB of internal storage.
+The device is equipped with the Qualcomm Snapdragon 8 Gen 3 for Galaxy processor, first used on the Galaxy S24.
+The device includes 12 GB of RAM (marking the first Galaxy Z Flip phone to do so) and is available with either 256 GB or 512 GB of internal storage.
 It does not support microSD card expansion.

 Battery

-The Galaxy Z Flip 6 contains two lithium-polymer batteries for a total capacity of 4,000 mAh.
+It contains two lithium-polymer batteries for a total capacity of 4,000 mAh.
 It supports wired charging up to 25 W and wireless charging up to 15 W.

 Camera

-The Galaxy Z Flip 6 features two rear cameras: a 50 MP wide-angle lens and a 12 MP ultra-wide-angle lens.
+It features two rear cameras: a 50 MP wide-angle lens (upgraded from the 12 MP on the predecessor) and a 12 MP ultra-wide-angle lens.
 Additionally, there is a 10 MP front-facing camera on the internal display.

 Software

-The Galaxy Z Flip 6 included One UI 6.1.1 based on Android 14, and software enhancements designed for foldable devices, along with support for Galaxy AI features available for flagship devices sold in 2022 and later only.
-Samsung has promised 7 generations of Android OS updates, 7 years of software updates and 7 years of security updates.
+The device is pre-installed with Android 14 (and One UI 6.1.1), and software enhancements designed for foldable devices, along with support for Galaxy AI features.
+It is the first Galaxy Z Flip device to have 7 generations of Android OS updates and 7 years of security updates.

-As of April 2025, it is upgradable to One UI 7, based on Android 15.